Group Learning Activities

 Dr. William Schwer, Chair of the Department of Family Medicine at Rush University Medical Center, facilitates these problem-oriented monthly sessions with a resident.
 The resident presents a case and Dr. Schwer guides the group through a discussion on the work-up and differential diagnosis.
 Not only does the resident have to prepare a case, he/she gets to pick what’s for lunch, compliments of Dr. Schwer!

 Teaching Rounds occur several times per week for the inpatient team.
 The format is at the discretion of the attending on call that week and may include a case presentation and differential diagnosis discussion, radiology rounds, or bedside teaching rounds.

 These resident-led noon conferences are held several times per week and focus on the discussion of a recent article from American Family Physician.

-Journal Club is held every other month and is led by Dr. Choi.
+Journal Club is held every other month and is led by Dr. Rowland.
 This is invaluable to teaching the necessary tools to efficiently and critically evaluate the literature.
 Articles are specifically chosen to illustrate an important concept or to discuss a new medical finding.